jiahanwang-0821/swimming-ring-stability/README.md

 The project originated from my IB Mathematics AA HL Internal Assessment and is being extended into an ongoing applied mathematics project.

-## Research Questions
+## Research Question

-* How does the geometry of a swimming ring affect its stability?
+How does the geometry and mass distribution of an idealized swimming ring affect its hydrostatic restoring behavior and its response to periodic rotational forcing?
-* How do buoyancy and gravity interact in floating systems?
-* What factors determine the critical tilt angle of a swimming ring?
-* How can computational simulation be used to evaluate stability?

 ## Current Progress